Trump recorded robocall for Roy Moore

 The rally comes after Trump spent part of the week touting Moore on Twitter despite the accusations that the 70-year-old, twice-ousted former state Supreme Court chief justice had pursued sexual relationships with teenagers, molested a 14-year-old and sexually assaulted a 16-year-old, all while he was in his 30s.
 Moore has repeatedly denied the allegations.

-The President has cast Democratic candidate Doug Jones as too liberal for Alabama.
+The President has repeatedly cast Democratic candidate Doug Jones as too liberal for Alabama.

 "LAST thing the Make America Great Again Agenda needs is a Liberal Democrat in Senate where we have so little margin for victory already," Trump tweeted Friday.
 "The Pelosi/Schumer Puppet Jones would vote against us 100% of the time.
 He's bad on Crime, Life, Border, Vets, Guns & Military.
 VOTE ROY MOORE!"